ayanmukhopadhyay/ayanmukhopadhyay.github.io/_pages/about.md

   - /about.html
 ---

 I am a research scientist at Vanderbilt University, USA.
 My research interests include multi-agent systems, robust machine learning, and decision-making under uncertainty.
-I am honored to be one of the <b>recipients of the Google AI Impact Scholar Award (2021) for Social Good</b>.
+I am honored to be one of the recipients of the Google AI Impact Scholar Award (2021) for Social Good.

 Prior to this, I was a Post-Doctoral Research Fellow at the Stanford Intelligent Systems Lab at Stanford University, USA, working under [Prof. Mykel Kochenderfer](https://engineering.stanford.edu/people/mykel-kochenderfer).
-I was <b>awarded the 2019 CARS post-doctoral fellowship</b> by the [Center of Automotive Research at Stanford (CARS)](https://cars.stanford.edu/).
+I was awarded the 2019 CARS post-doctoral fellowship by the [Center of Automotive Research at Stanford (CARS)](https://cars.stanford.edu/).
 Before joining Stanford, I was a PhD student at Vanderbilt University's Computational Economics Research Lab under [Prof. Eugene Vorobeychik](https://vorobeychik.com/).
-My thesis was <b>nominated for the Victor Lesser Distinguished Dissertation Award 2020</b>.
+My thesis was nominated for the Victor Lesser Distinguished Dissertation Award 2020.

 I am particularly intersted in applying AI to real-world problems, especially ones that have societal impacts.
 Much of my disseration focussed on using AI to aid proactive emergency response.
-My current work focusses on designing decentralized decision-making systems for emergency response, understanding how crowdsourced reports can be used to infer emergency scenarios, and trying to understand how to tackle wildfires and heatwaves.
+My current work focusses on designing decentralized decision-making systems for emergency response, understanding how crowdsourced reports can be used to infer emergency scenarios, optimizing para-transit routing, trying to understand how to tackle wildfires and heatwaves, and designing deep learning methods for aiding conservation.
 At Stanford, I was one of the mentors for [Stanford's CS+Social Good Impact Lab](https://cs4good.com/), helping undergraduate students use AI for social good.

 If you are interested in any of these research areas or want to explore AI for social good, feel free to reach out.
 I am happy to chat, learn, help, and collaborate!